data-integrations/database-plugins/oracle-plugin/docs/Oracle-batchsource.md

 Description
 -----------
-Reads from Oracle table using a configurable SQL query.
+Reads from an Oracle table using a configurable SQL query.
 Outputs one record for each row returned by the query.

 Use Case
 --------
-The source is used whenever you need to read from a Oracle.
+The source is used whenever you need to read from an Oracle.
 For example, you may want to create daily snapshots of a database table by using this source and writing to a TimePartitionedFileSet.